-Each step of this process has been criticized, but we assume that all steps are possible.
-This does not reflect a personal opinion that they are unproblematic in reality but is a methodological choice.
-By overlooking some undeniable but possibly solvable difficulties we are able to inspect and question aspects at a deeper level of the formalism.
-Thus we assume that all possible future events, associated probabilities and changes in wealth are known, that a suitable utility function is available, and that the mathematical expectation of utility changes is the mathematical object whose ordering reflects preferences among actions.
-For simplicity we also make the common assumption that the time between taking an action and experiencing the corresponding change in wealth is independent of the action taken.
+We assume all steps in this workflow are possible.
+Thus we assume that all possible future events, associated probabilities, and changes in wealth are known; that a suitable utility function is available; and that the mathematical expectation of utility changes is the mathematical object whose ordering reflects preferences among actions.
+For simplicity, we also make the common assumption that the time between taking an action and experiencing the corresponding change in wealth is independent of the action taken.